Find products best meet your needs. No more worries about the authenticity of suppliers.Find Suppliers

 Its basic idea was used to create a much larger machine for use in a sawmill, and the multifunction circular saw quickly established itself as the woodworking tool of choice.
 While the Babbitt design was similar to that of Miller or Taylor, her design seemed much larger and more useful on a larger scale - modifications that set her design apart from the rest.

 The reel was an early machine used to transform natural fibers into yarn or yarn.
 It consisted of a drive wheel, table, pedal and legs, and parts holding the fibers.
-Babbitt, a weaver by trade, noticed that the drive wheel turned in a continuous circular motion and did not require constant repositioning like an inefficient hole saw.
+Babbitt, a weaver by trade, noticed that the drive wheel turned in a continuous circular motion and did not require constant repositioning as an inefficient hole saw.
 After carving a multifunction circular saw blade and attaching it to a spinning wheel, every movement of the blade caused a cut.

 As a Shaker, Babbitt's religious beliefs prevented her from obtaining a patent.
 While the followers of religion were widely admired for their ingenuity and hard work, they believed in freely sharing ideas and leaving their inventions patent-free.
 But fortunately, history remembered her still.